One day on my morning walk, I was contemplating what a mess we human beings have made of this world.

 “I’m still working, and I’m not worried.”

-As Steve Brown says, “You think about that.”
+As radio teacher Steve Brown always said, “You think about that.”